apereo/cas/docs/cas-server-documentation/release_notes/RC2.md

 ### Google Authenticator Scratch Codes

 CAS now allows to encrypt the Google Authenticator scratch codes to protect their values.
 This is enabled when the following key is set: `cas.authn.mfa.gauth.core.scratch-codes.encryption.key`.

-You must notice that while the encrypted scratch codes are still numbers, they are bigger ones.
+You must notice that while the encrypted scratch codes are still numbers, they are in fact encrypted forms of the same scratch code encoded as large numbers.
+Note that previous, existing scratch codes will continue to work as they did before.

+<div class="alert alert-warning"><strong>Breaking Change!</strong><p>You may need to massag the underlying data model to account for this change.
+See notes below on how to handle this forr relational databases.</p></div>

-So the `scratch_codes` column in the `scratch_codes` table in the database needs to be updated.
+In case you are managing device registration records in a database, the `scratch_codes` column in the `scratch_codes` table in the database needs to be updated.
 For example for PostgreSQL, you must run this SQL command to alter the column from an `int4` to a `numeric`:

 ```sql
 ALTER TABLE scratch_codes ALTER COLUMN scratch_codes TYPE numeric USING scratch_codes::numeric;
 ```

-This should be very similar for other databases: you need to migrate the column type from "integer" to "numeric".
+This should be very similar for other databases: you need to migrate the column type from `integer` to `numeric`.

 ## Other Stuff